PATRIC3/p3_docs/docroot/cli_tutorial/cli_common_tasks.rst

 Find a Feature from an Alternate Feature ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Features in PATRIC are stored with four alternate IDs, all of which
+Features in BV-BRC are stored with four alternate IDs, all of which
 are indexed for fast retrieval.

 #. gene.
 The common gene name (e.g. ``ciaR``).
 Not all features will